symmetriccurve/portfolio-2.0/src/myInterview/my-interview.md

 ---

-### What are the few things you look for when you review another developer's code ?
+### What do you look for when you do a code review?

 I look for code consistency✅, reusability📦 and readability📖 of the code.
 I focus more on readability and maintainability📁 of the code on top of anything else, I strongly believe a well written code is nothing more than a well maintainable code.